 F

 Funnel: When you guide web users through a predefined funnel that usually has multiple calls to action.
-For example visit website > buy product > buy upsell > join newsletter is a “funnel.”
+For example, visiting the website > buy product > buy upsell > join newsletter is a “funnel.”

 F-Shaped Pattern of Reading on the Web: ‘Eyetracking visualizations show that users often read Web pages in an F-shaped pattern: two horizontal stripes followed by a vertical stripe.’
 More here.

-Future of Work: a term coined to describe the projection of the changing ways in which individuals work, how workers and the workplace will evolve in the years ahead, and how both workers and businesses alike can prepare to face it.
-Some related Future of Work topics include: remote work and gig work, ageing workforce, reskilling and upskilling, automation, Industry 4.0 and people-first work practices.
+Future of Work: a term coined to describe the projection of the changing ways individuals work, how workers and the workplace will evolve in the years ahead, and how both workers and businesses alike can prepare to face it.
+Some related Future of Work topics includes remote work and gig work, aging workforce, reskilling and upskilling, automation, Industry 4.0, and people-first work practices.
 Read more about the Future of Work.

 G

-Geo-Targeting: The practice of search engines displaying results dependant on your location.
+Geo-Targeting: The practice of search engines displaying results depending on your location.

 Google Analytics: A free, browser-based tool that allows users to track many different statistics concerning an owned website.
-It is also linked with Google Adwords and allows the opportunity to better track conversions and consumer behavior.
+It is also linked with Google Adwords and allows the opportunity to track conversions and consumer behavior better.

 Google Trends: A tool that shows search density by keyword.
-It can show the keyword popularity in comparison to others, as well as popularity over a given amount of time.
+It can show the keyword’s popularity compared to others and popularity over a given amount of time.
+Explore Trends.

 H

 Header Tags: These page elements represent different levels of headings in HTML.
-From the largest (H1) to the smallest (H6), these define the titles/headings and sub-headings of web copy.
+From the largest (H1) to the smallest (H6), these define web copy titles/headings and sub-headings.
 For SEO and reader benefits, headers should contain keywords wherever possible.
 Also known as “h-tags.”

-HTML: Hypertext markup language (HTML) refers to the text-based language which is used to create websites.
+HTML: Hypertext markup language (HTML) refers to the text-based language used to create websites.

-Hyperlink: Known as “link” for short, a hyperlink is a word or phrase which is clickable and takes the visitor to another web page.
+Hyperlink: Known as “link” for short, a hyperlink is a clickable word or phrase that takes the visitor to another web page.
 This page can be within the same site or on a completely different site.

 I